mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_engines/mypaint_engine.rst

     MyPaint has 9 inputs:

     *   Pressure
             The pressure handled by a tablet.
-Typically between the range 0.0 to 1.0.
+Typically in the range 0.0 to 1.0.

     *   Fine Speed
             How quickly the stylus is moving.
 This can vary quite a lot.